 How do you pay for a TV Licence?

-Currently, a TV Licence costs £147 annually.
-However, this figure will rise to £150.50 as of April 1st 2018.
-This can be paid all at once, or broken down into quarterly or monthly instalments.
+Currently, a colour TV Licence costs £157.50 and black and white TV licence costs £53 annually.
+This can be paid all at once, or broken down into quarterly or monthly installments.
 Payment methods include direct debit, bank transfer, or with debit/credit cards either online or at one of 28,000 pay points across the UK.

 In some cases, you can also apply to make weekly payments with TV Licence payment card.
 This spreads the cost of your licence from around £6 per week over a 26-week period.
-For more information on paying for your TV license, click here.
+For more information on paying for your TV license visit the official TV licence website.